Exhibitions

 La Concepcion houses a permanent exhibition at the Casita del Jardinero.
 Some scenes of the origin of the garden are told with Barbie dolls dioramas.

 January: Siobhan Riordan.
 "Edén expresionista".
-Pintura
+Painting

 February: Joaquín Cardalliaguet.
 "Amalia Heredia y el jardín".
 Mixta